 If you only had a handful of viewers and comments when you were broadcasting, you might not find as much value in boosting the finished broadcast.
 You’ll need to weigh up if it’s worth using your advertising dollars on this.

-How to run a Live broadcast
+How to run a live broadcast

-Popular free software options that help you capture Live streams include BeLive, HopLive, and Wirecast.
+Popular free software options that help you capture live streams include BeLive, HopLive, and Wirecast.
 If you’re looking for simplicity, Zoom is also a great choice.
 All you need to do is tick the handy checkbox in your Zoom settings and you can stream directly to Facebook.
-There is zero technical ability needed, and it’s a fast, easy way to get started with Facebook Live.
+There is zero technical ability needed and it’s a fast, easy way to get started with Facebook Live.

 At Biteable, we use OBS (Open Broadcaster Software).
 It’s incredibly user-friendly, even if you have limited technical know-how.
 OBS can easily be set up and run by a single person, letting you freely broadcast whenever you feel like it.
-It has most of the functionalities of paid Facebook software, including title screens, screengrabs, and sharing of video conferencing to so you can broadcast multiple people to your live stream.
+It has most of the functions of paid Facebook software, including title screens, screengrabs, and sharing of video conferencing so you can broadcast multiple people to your live stream.

-What are Facebook stories?
+What is Facebook Stories?

 This is Facebook’s version of the popular Instagram and Snapchat features.
-Boasting over 250 million monthly users, it’s a place people go to immerse themselves in photos and videos shared by friends and brands that they follow.
+Boasting over 250 million monthly users, it’s a place people go to immerse themselves in photos and videos shared by friends and brands they follow.

 Although not as powerful as live broadcasts for attracting attention from the algorithm, it’s a valuable channel for businesses to tap into.
-If you’re relying on organic reach and getting tired of your posts disappearing into the abyss of the main feed, using this feature is a must to help your followers to find you.
+If you’re relying on organic reach and getting tired of your posts disappearing into the abyss of the main feed, using this feature is a must to help your followers find you.